plone/training/docs/mastering-plone/extending.md

 </metadata>
 ```

 Most settings are stored in a tool called `portal_registry`.
-Since it has great import/export handlers for GenericSetup it can be configured with {file}`registry/main.xml`:
+Since it has great import/export handlers for GenericSetup, it can be configured with {file}`registry/main.xml`:

 {file}`registry/main.xml`: